EddieTGH/Gem-Learner/README.md

 ## What it does

-Gem Learn can be used just like Gemini, but with the added functionality of being able to save query and response pairs in a simple flash card format!
+Gem Learn can be used just like Gemini (with chat history and contextual memory), but with the added functionality of being able to save query and response pairs in a simple flash card format!
 We noticed that the responses from Gemini are usually pretty long, so we have a custom prompt engineering pipeline that tailors the response length to be perfect for flashcards.
 The user can also edit the flashcard before saving it to the database, allowing for flexibility in card creation.
 Once the flashcards are in the database, they can be managed by placing them in user-created sets, modifying, or deleting them.
-We also included an analytics panel to look at categorical trends in queries to see what you tend to search for most, and a career help page for this busy recruiting season!
+We also included an analytics panel to look at categorical trends in queries to see what you tend to search for most, and a Pitt-specific career help chatbot built with retrieval augmented generation (RAG) and semantic retrieval for this busy recruiting season!

 ## How to use it